 We encourage you to utilize Summer Sessions to catch up, get ahead, or explore during your undergraduate career at UCLA.
 It is important that you understand how specific courses will apply towards your intended degree.
 Please be sure to consult with your academic adviser before enrolling.

-Over 1000 UCLA courses typically offered during the academic year are available for you to take during the summer term.
+Over 600+ unique courses are available each summer at UCLA.
 The First Year Summer Guide and the Transfer Summer Guide contains a list of courses available during the summer that may satisfy degree requirements.
 This guide is intended as a quick reference tool only, and we do not recommend that you enroll in the listed courses without consulting a department counselor or adviser.

 To find out how being a Summer Bruin can help you gain a competitive edge:

 - Contact New Student & Transition Programs and inquire if there are major preparation courses or degree requirements that you should consider taking before the fall quarter.